okta/okta-devices-swift/README.md

 #### Delete enrollment from device
 Use the `enrollment.deleteFromDevice()` method to delete enrollment from a device without notifying the Okta server.
+The difference between calling deleteFromDevice and delete is that deleteFromDevice does not make a server call to unenroll push verification, therefore it does not require any authorization.

 ```swift
 let accessToken = "eySBDC...." // https://developer.okta.com/docs/reference/api/oidc/#access-token